CLASS-SZ/.github/profile/README.md

 python3 -c 'import cosmopower as cp'
 ```

+And then install class_sz (see top of page).

+(Thanks to V. Irsic and R. de Belsunce for this.)

 ## Pre M1 Mac

 See Makefile_preM1mac for an example makefile for older Macs (without the M1 chip).
 Some key points include adding paths involving libomp to LDFLAG and INCLUDES.